Free shipping for all orders from $35+

 Smart Scanning & The Right Questions

 Look for terms like "organic," "wild-caught," "grass-fed," "house-made," "steamed," or "grilled."
-Be cautious of descriptors like "crispy," "smothered," or "signature sauce," which often hide processed ingredients.
-Your conversation with the staff is crucial.
+Be cautious of "crispy," "smothered," or "signature sauce"—those often hide processed ingredients.
+Your conversation with the staff matters.
 Instead of vague questions, be specific and polite:

 1. "Can you tell me how this protein is seasoned?
-Is it a pre-marinated item or seasoned in-house with herbs and spices?"
+Is it pre-marinated or seasoned in-house with herbs and spices?"

 2. "Are the vegetables fresh?
 Can they be prepared with just olive oil?"